-Much of the eVTOL investment to date has been focused on design-what the aircraft looks like, how it is powered, and how it performs-as well as how to make it as safe or safer than commercial aircraft aviation and how to create an amazing customer experience.
+Much of the eVTOL investment to date has been focused on design - what the aircraft looks like, how it is powered, and how it performs - as well as how to make it as safe or safer than commercial aircraft aviation and how to create an amazing customer experience.
 The design criteria include:

-• Payload.
-The range for air taxis is from a single-person (100 kgs) to a nine-person-plus-baggage (960 kg) payload.
-Companies like Lilium and Joby Aviation are focused on a five-passenger eVTOL, while Volocopter and Ehang are opting for a more compact solution.
-EASA and FAA are recommending setting the maximum take-off weight for eVTOLs at 3,175 kg.30

-• Safety.
-To fly above populated areas, eVTOLs will be required to be at least as safe as generalaviation aircraft.
-However, with rapid growth expected in the number of eVTOLs operating in city skies, regulators may impose more stringent safety standards than those that apply to general aviation.
+- Payload: the range for air taxis is from a single-person (100 kgs) to a nine-person-plus-baggage (960 kg) payload.
+Companies such as Lilium and Joby Aviation are focused on a five-passenger eVTOL, while Volocopter and Ehang are opting for a more compact solution.
+EASA and FAA are recommending setting the maximum take-off weight for eVTOLs at 3,175 kg^[30] - Safety: to fly above populated areas, eVTOLs will be required to be at least as safe as general aviation aircrafts.
+However, with rapid growth expected in the number of eVTOLs operating in city skies, regulators may impose more stringent safety standards than those that apply to general aviation

-• Noise.
-Sound pollution, both frequency and decibel level, is a serious issue for operating eVTOLs in urban environments.
-Uber has a set of requirements that specify eVTOLs must be 15 decibels (dB) less noisy than existing light helicopters, which is about 70 dB at 500 feet versus 85 dB for a typical helicopter.31 In comparison, the noise from a commercial jet at 25 meters is 150 dB, while a quiet rural area is 30 dB.32

-• Cost.
-As part of the mobility-as-a-service revolution, eVTOLs will be managed by service provider and will likely not be sold to private customers.
+- Noise: sound pollution, both at frequency and decibel levels, is a serious issue for operating eVTOLs in urban environments.
+Uber has a set of requirements specifying that eVTOLs must be 15 decibels (dB) less noisy than existing light helicopters, which is about 70 dB at 500 feet versus 85 dB for a typical helicopter^[31].
+In comparison, the noise from a commercial jet at 25 meters is 150 dB, while a quiet rural area is 30 dB^[32]. - Cost: as part of the mobility-as-a-service revolution, eVTOLs will be managed by service providers and will likely not be sold to private customers.
 The service providers will purchase fleets of eVTOLs that will be part of an on-demand business service.
-This model will allow them to minimize per-vehicle product costs, and drive down the passenger cost-per-mile, which will help drive the success of the commercial eVTOL ventures.
+This model will allow them to minimize per-vehicle product costs and drive down the passenger cost-per-mile, which will help drive the success of the commercial eVTOL ventures